Jeong Hur / 허정

-Hur earned his MFA from the School of Visual Arts in New York and has exhibited internationally across the US, France, Germany, China, Japan, and Korea.
-His work continues to provoke questions about what it means to look, to remember, and to inhabit the blurred space between presence and absence.
+Hur received his MFA from the School of Visual Arts in New York and has exhibited across the US, France, Germany, China, Japan, and Korea.
+His work continues to explore the fragile thresholds between presence and absence, and the shifting conditions through which we understand the world.

 CV